sukar0972/vlkn4svga3d/README.md

 **Work in progress — incomplete and not production-ready.** This is a source snapshot, not a finished virtual GPU or a drop-in replacement for VMware graphics.
 Shader, format, state, and guest compatibility are not comprehensively verified.
 On 2026-09-24, the project owner reported successfully entering a Minecraft world in the PlayBook guest after integration work.
 This is a user-observed milestone; the active Vulkan path, visual correctness, performance, and restart reliability have not been independently verified for this snapshot.
 No general compatibility or performance guarantee is made.

+## Warning:

+Currently runs as root on the host!

 ## What is included

 - SVGA3D FIFO decoding, surfaces, contexts, and Vulkan rendering code.